Meridian: £12.99 (hardback)

 writing along an invisible

 line whose end is infinite

 Meridian is Nancy Gaffield‘s third full-length poetry collection.
-A beautifully produced 112-page hardback, it is available from Longbarrow Press for £12.99 (with free UK delivery until 28 Feb 2019).
+A beautifully produced 112-page hardback, it is available from Longbarrow Press for £12.99.
 You can order the book securely by clicking on the relevant PayPal button above.
 Read an excerpt from Part I of Meridian here, and a further excerpt (from Part II) here.
 Click here to read ‘The First Cut’, a new Longbarrow Blog post by Nancy Gaffield, reflecting on the walking and writing of Meridian.
 A further essay considers the role of ’embodied experience’ in shaping the project’s development; click here to read ‘The Last Step’.

 Between 2015 and 2017, Nancy Gaffield walked the 270-mile Greenwich Meridian Trail from Peacehaven to Sand le Mere, in order to investigate the way that landscapes are disturbed and reordered by history and memory.
 In Meridian, the line of longitude is the ‘zero point’ through which these forces speak: the intersecting planes of poetry and song, politics and the polis, land and sea, presence and absence, shadow and light.